wynksaiddestroy/py_stringmatching/docs/WhatIsNew.rst

 What is New?
 ============

-Compared to Version 0.3.0, the following are new:
+Compared to Version 0.3.0, the followings are new:

   * Five similarity measures written in Python have been Cythonized to run much faster.
 These are Affine, Jaro, Jaro Winkler, Needleman Wunsch, and Smith Waterman.